ideogram/multiColorfont/README.md

 See: https://github.com/ideogram/multiColorfont.git

-### What does it do?
+### _What does it do?_

 MultiColorFont displays fonts on a webpage rendered in multiple colors.

-It turns dynamically (i.e.: on page-load) the content of HTML-element into colored characters.
-So, your originally boring looking H2 in Arial will be turned into a header made from multi-colored characters.
+It turns dynamically (i.e.: on page-load) the content of an HTML-element into colored characters.
+So, your originally boring looking H2 in Arial will be turned into a header made of multi-colored characters.
 How does it do that?

 By using a jQuery-plugin and a specially prepared SVG-font in a CUFON-like manner.

-Colorfont is a jQuery-plugin that uses the Raphael-library for writing to vectors to the canvas.
+Colorfont is a jQuery-plugin that uses the Raphael-library for writing vectors to the canvas.
 It makes use of a SVG-font that has been especially prepared to contain multiple layers of colors.
 The colorfont-plugin adds this font as an object to the DOM (in the same way Flash-objects ar added.)
 It is then read out and written to a canvas on the same position as the the original element.

-### How do I use them on my page?
+### _How do I use them on my page?_

-Download the attached zip-file.
-It contains:
+Download the whole project from GitHub and upload it to your website.

 * an example HTML document (index.html) that's pretty self-explanatory if you have some HTML/jQuery knowledge.